zradmila/dependencies/README.md

     * application layer protocols include HTTP as well as SMTP (Simple Mail Transfer Protocol is one of the protocols that enables email communications)

 2. Presentation layer
-    * preparation data so that it can be used by the application layer; in other words
+    * preparation data so that it can be used by the application layer
       *  translation - communicating devices may be using different encoding methods
       *  encryption - if the devices are communicating over an encrypted connection, layer 6 is responsible for adding the encryption on the sender’s end as well as decoding the encryption on the receiver's end so that it can present the application layer with unencrypted, readable data.
       * compression - helps improve and efficiency by minimizing the size of transferring data.